renovatebot/renovate/docs/usage/configuration-options.md

 ## pinDigests

-If enabled Renovate will pin Docker images by means of their SHA256 digest and not only by tag so that they are immutable.
+If enabled Renovate will pin Docker images or GitHub Actions by means of their SHA256 digest and not only by tag so that they are immutable.

 ## platformAutomerge